 Summary of Action: There is significant outreach and public comment involved in accepting and reviewing applications from 40 municipalities and numerous non-profit agencies to determine their eligibility under the CDBG regulations.
-Recognizing this, the County's general annual CDBG program has been oriented toward a three year application process at the request of the participating municipalities since 1979, and the current cycle includes Fiscal Years 2009, 2010 and 2011.
-Therefore, to meet the requirement of Paragraph 25(b), the County is proposing that with the next funding cycle, covering 2012-2014 cycle of CDBG funding, ten (10%) percent of the County's annual CDBG appropriation would be set aside as funding for projects which will further the development of affordable AFFH units required pursuant to Paragraph (7) of the Stipulation, provided that such CDBG monies can be spent on such projects according to HUD guidelines, including HUD-designated timetables for expenditure.
+Recognizing this and at the request of the participating municipalities, since 1979 the County's general annual CDBG program has been oriented toward a three year application process.
+The current cycle includes Fiscal Years 2009, 2010 and 2011.
+Therefore, to meet the requirement of Paragraph 25(b), the County is proposing that with the next funding cycle, covering FY 2012, 2013 and 2014 of CDBG funding, ten (10%) percent of the County's annual CDBG appropriation would be set aside as funding for projects which will further the development of affordable AFFH units required pursuant to Paragraph (7) of the Stipulation, provided that such CDBG monies can be spent on such projects according to HUD guidelines, including HUD-designated timetables for expenditure.